streetwriters/notesnook/README.md

 ### If you are so privacy focused, why did you not make Notesnook open source?

-Notesnook is developed & maintained by a small team (only 3 people).
-The effort required to make it "open source-able" (writing good docs, managing pull requests etc) is currently out of our scope.
-We want to make a good product and ship it to you as fast as possible.

-However, we have plans to open source the core parts of Notesnook (like the auth, encryption, storage etc.) that'll be reusable and auditable by the public.
+Notesnook is going open source in July-August 2022 (subject to change).

 ### Can I self host Notesnook?

 Nope.
 Not right now.
-We might make the sync server available for self-hosting in the future (after certain procedures) but as of now, no.
+We have plans to make the sync server available for self-hosting in the future (after certain procedures) after the client apps are open sourced.

 ### What happens to my notes if Notesnook is abandoned?